-- The Program has defined a week as being from Saturday through Friday.
-Student's schedules NEVER allow for students to be scheduled for more than 40 hours in a one week period for both clinical and didactic classes. - 2) Each student will be allowed six (6) days = 45 hours per year of personal time.
+- 1) The Program has defined a week as being from Saturday through Friday.
+Student's schedules NEVER allow for students to be scheduled for more than 40 hours in a one week period for both clinical and didactic classes. - Each student will be allotted six (6) days = 48 hours per year of personal time.
 These are intended to be used as sick days and NOT additional vacation days.

-Students are NOT able to bank days to take more than two (2) total days off during each term. - 3) If a student is unable to attend, it is the responsibility of the student to notify all faculty members and clinical site (if applicable) prior to any absence. - a) Class Days: - i) It is also the student's responsibility to obtain all class notes and assignments upon their return from their fellow students and make arrangements with the instructor.
+Students are NOT able to bank days to take more than two (2) total days off during each term. - a) Students are allowed 2 calendar days per term (16hrs) without any course deductions. - b) Personal time off approval is determined by the number of hours a student has available in their personal time bank. - 3) If a student is unable to attend, it is the responsibility of the student to notify all faculty members and clinical site (if applicable) prior to any absence. - a) Class Days: - i) It is also the student's responsibility to obtain all class notes and assignments upon their return from their fellow students and make arrangements with the instructor.
 Any classroom work that needs to be completed will be done during the student's scheduled time.
-A clinical day may be extended to meet the expectations/objectives limited to no more than 10 total hours in one day. - b) Clinical Days: - i) The student must also notify all school faculty via text message within thirty (30) minutes of start time or this will be considered an "unexcused" absence. - 4) Students MUST utilize the Trajecsys Report System to clock in and clock out each day for class and clinical.
-If a student fails to utilize this system properly in any term, a point will be deducted from the professionalism portion of their grade.
-These infractions will be applied when a student misuses in increments of three (3). - a) If a staff member permits an early dismissal, this must be documented with the staff's initials in the comments field of Trajecsys Report System.
+A clinical day may be extended to meet the expectations/objectives limited to no more than 10 total hours in one day. - b) Clinical Days: - i) The student must also notify all school faculty via text message within thirty (30) minutes of start time or this will be considered an "unexcused" absence. - 4) Students MUST utilize the Trajecsys Report System to clock in and clock out each day for class and clinical. - a) When a student misuses Trajecsys properly in any term, a loss of one (1) hour of personal time will be applied.
+This deduction will be applied when a student has misused in increments of three (3).
+Multiple deductions may occur.

+- i) Misuses include but are not limited to: - (1) Clocking in/out at the wrong site. - (2) Clocking in/out from anywhere not approved. - (3) Forgetting to clock in/out. - (4) Clocking out early without approval/staff initials. - b) If a staff member permits an early dismissal, this must be documented with the staff's initials in the comments field of Trajecsys Report System.
 If it is more than one (1) hour earlier than normal dismissal time, the student must check with a school faculty member prior to leaving.

-b) TARDINESS
+5) TARDINESS

-- i) Tardiness is defined as one (1) minute past the scheduled start time and is in increments of fifteen (15) minutes (i.e., 7:00 start time, arrives @ 7:18 = 2 tardies). - ii) Each tardy in either class or clinical will result in a loss of one (1) hour of personal time per infraction. - iii) Any more than 1 tardy in clinical will result in their grade being reduced in the Professionalism category by one point for each infraction. - iv) Refer to course syllabi for tardy deductions during didactic education. - v) More than three (3) tardies in one term or consecutive terms with tardies will result in a meeting with the Program Director and Clinical Coordinators and the student being placed on probation.
+- a) Tardiness is defined as one (1) minute past the scheduled start time and is in increments of fifteen (15) minutes (i.e., 7:00 start time, arrives @ 7:18 = 2 tardies). - b) Each tardy in either class or clinical will result in a loss of one (1) hour of personal time per infraction. - c) Any more than 1 tardy in clinical will result in their grade being reduced in the Professionalism category by one point for each infraction. - d) Refer to course syllabi for tardy deductions during didactic education. - e) More than three (3) tardies in one term or consecutive terms with tardies will result in a meeting with the Program Director and Clinical Coordinators and the student being placed on probation. - 6) EXCESSIVE TIME

-EXCESSIVE TIME